aragut/starter-academic/content/project/network comparative law/index.md

 ## Chilean Network of Comparative Law

-I joined the efforts to consolidate a Chilean Network for Comparative Law
+I joined the efforts to consolidate the newly established Chilean Network for Comparative Law, where I will act as Director of the Private Law section.
+Among our objectives are firstly, to create and strenghten the networks among academics and researchers interested in comparative law.
+A second aim of this network is to foster outreach activities to promote the study and interest in comparative law among the wider legal community, such as practitioners and judges.